Our Physiotherapy Services

 Experience.
 Exceptional Skills.
 Results.

-Whether you are experiencing acute low back pain or have been suffering with pain for years, Christine has the experience and the skills necessary to help you get relief quickly using Tele-Rehabilitation.
+Whether you are experiencing back pain for the first or have been suffering with pain for years, we have the experience and the skills necessary to help you get relief quickly.
 Located downtown Barrie, Ontario.

 We acknowledge that we are on the traditional territory of Anishinaabeg people, which include the Odawa, Ojibwe, and Pottawatomi Nations collectively known as the Three Fires Confederacy.
 We are dedicated to moving forward in the spirit of respect and reconciliation by honoring the history and culture of Indigenous people.